 - Badass Army: Right after Soulcatcher recruited them, they quickly turn the tide of the war, conquering important cities, defeating or capturing the most important members of the Circle of Eighteen and learning important rebels' secrets.

-- The Chessmaster: The Black Company is renowned for their willingness to use whatever tools are at their disposal, and consider a conflict-less victory to be far superior to the alternative.
+- Guile Hero: The Black Company is renowned for their willingness to use whatever tools are at their disposal, and consider a conflictless victory to be far superior to the alternative.
+They like to use ambush, stealth, subversion, and other sneaky tactics as their methods of choice; the Company philosophy seeks to maximize effectiveness while minimizing risk.
 Their leaders all tend to be the most cunning of the lot.

 - Meaningful Rename: Most people who sign on for the Black Company get a new name, be it given or taken.
 Usually it's a descriptive nickname that sticks, although a few people remain known by their original name if they have significant history with the Company before joining.